Posts

 Foot pedal vibrations lead to the brake juddering experience

-Unfortunately, some of our customers think that the vibration is a wheel balancing problem!
+that the vibration is a wheel balancing problem!
 We also have to check out the problem with a correct diagnosis.
-However a braking problem will usually come through the brake pedal.
+However, a braking problem will usually come through the brake pedal.
 So then this is a sure sign of a brake problem.

-Unfortunately, one of the main Brake Juddering Causes come from elderly drivers.
-Significantly, who always cover the brake pedal with their right foot.
-This applies to manual gear changes or automatic, they what I call “ride the brake” some drivers also do this with the clutch but that’s a different article to cover.
 What happens if you ride the brake?
-Well one of the problems is that you are applying extra pressure onto the brake pads that are constantly in contact with the brake discs (brake rotors in the USA).
-These in turn over heat the discs, and the discs then warp and go out of shape.
+Well, one of the problems is that you are applying extra pressure to the brake pads that are constantly in contact with the brake discs (brake rotors in the USA).
+These in turn heat the discs, and the discs then warp and go out of shape.

 Brake juddering is a bigger problem in hilly areas

-In my opinion though, driver fault is not the main reason for warped brake discs.
+In my opinion, though, driver fault is not the main reason for warped brake discs.
 I think that the main cause is the terrain.
-We here in Halifax are in a hilly area and we get a high occurrence of warped brake discs and brake juddering faults from our customers.
+We here in Halifax are in a hilly area, and we get a high occurrence of warped brake discs and brake juddering faults from our customers.

-Improved brake technology
+Improved brake technology-Brake Juddering Causes

-that now come out with holes drilled in the metal at calculated intervals, for heat dispersal.
-This can work very well; you can see brake discs actually glowing red hot on some motor sport cars when they have to brake very often at high speed, some can be seen to be glowing white hot in the dark.
+that now come out with holes drilled in the metal at calculated intervals for heat dispersal.
+This can work very well; you can see brake discs actually glowing red hot on some motorsport cars when they have to brake very often at high speed; some can be seen to be glowing white hot in the dark.

-Have your brakes inspected at regular intervals when the car is serviced.
-Of course, any worn discs or pads will be picked up by the garage.
+when the car is serviced.
+Of course, the garage will pick up any worn discs or pads.
 Importantly, we can even spot a disc that has been overheated in the past.
-Because the disc has a blue coloured sheen on it.
-Remember like many other things to do with a car, prevention is better than a cure.
+Because the disc has a blue-colored sheen on it.
+Remember, like many other things to do with a car, prevention is better than cure.

 Pellon Tyre and Auto-centre offer car and van servicing and Car Brake Repairs to all makes of vehicles.